Raspberry bush

 Raspberry buds: a powerful synergy in gemmotherapy

 Used in gemmotherapy, raspberry bud macerate is a powerful dietary supplement.
-It acts deeply on the female endocrine system and is indicated for:
+It has a profound effect on the female endocrine system and is recommended for:

 • Hormonal disorders